Cellulite Removal Options: What Works, What Doesn’t

 The non-invasive procedure is performed under local anesthesia and generally takes less than an hour to complete.
 “There is no downtime and patients see results right away,” explains New York City board-certified plastic surgeon Dr. Sharon Giese.

 Results also continue to improve over the next couple of months.
-Dr. Giese recommends patients have cellulite reduction performed during the winter so they’re in optimal shape for the summer months.
-And while again the results aren’t permanent, studies report a 96% patient satisfaction rate after two years.
+Giese recommends patients have cellulite reduction performed during the winter so they’re in optimal shape for the summer months.
+While again the results aren’t permanent, studies report a 96% patient satisfaction rate after two years.

-Another promising option is PRP (platelet-rich plasma), which is injected into specific areas of the skin to promote collagen growth and tissue regeneration.
+Another promising option is platelet-rich plasma (PRP), which is injected into specific areas of the skin to promote collagen growth and tissue regeneration.

 Although PRP’s effectiveness for the treatment of cellulite has yet to be substantiated by independent scientific studies, many doctors and patients are impressed.